Click on each Aims or Outcomes section below to reveal the text.

-Eight participating Host Churches have worked together to ensure the continuity of the night shelter.
-This has brought about opportunities for new friendships to form and grow across the whole church community as we draw volunteers from around 35 churches in Eastbourne and district.
+Participating Host Churches have worked together to ensure the continuity of the night shelter.
+This has brought about opportunities for new friendships to form and grow across the whole church community as we draw volunteers from around 40 churches in Eastbourne and district.

 We are grateful to the many individuals and the many churches that have made significant financial gifts to us and have helped fund the on-going costs.

 Our aim is to provide professional support in a loving and caring environment for men who are committed to engage with us to see positive changes to their lives and lifestyles.

 We aim to be that bridge from an old life to a new life and hope that during their stay with us, typically between 6 months and 2 years, they will be ready to move on to the next step towards sustainable independent living.